 - If there is no objection from the prosecution service, the case is referred to the civil registry office and the Registrar ratifies the agreement;

-Jurisdiction and competence of the courts
+Substantive and territorial jurisdiction of the courts

 - The court of the child’s place of residence at the time the proceedings were instituted has jurisdiction;